Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 * A Unity 2017 Development platform must be installed to build and run this demo.
 Download and Install Unity 3D from: [https://unity3d.com/get-unity/download](https://unity3d.com/get-unity/download).
 * Clone this project: `> git clone https://github.com/Weswit/Lightstreamer-example-basic2-client-unity`.
+* Get the `UnityClient.dll` file from the [latest Lightstreamer distribution](https://www.lightstreamer.com/download/) in `/Lightstreamer/DOCS-SDKs/sdk_client_unity/lib/` and put it in the `Assets` folder; then import it as a nes Asset.
 * Open `SndScene.unity` file in `Asset` subfolder double clicking on it.
 The Unity Development Environment should open.
 * You can then build and run the project by menu `File` and then `Build & Run`.
 * Please note that in the inspector of the `World` object you can choose the Lightstreamer server targeted by the demo; you can change the Hostname parameter to 'http://localhost:8080' or 'http://push.lightstreamer.com' depending you want to use your local instance of Lightstremaer server or our public installations.